To quickly recap-- we have established a baseline and developed a strong foundation to build upon. This is key.

 I’ll close by telling you about an SA game I play with my daughters.
-It’s called, Keep In Mind Skills, (KIMS) game.
-This helps me and my daughters hone our SA skills.
+It’s called Keep In Mind Skills or KIMS game.
+This helps my daughters and me hone our SA skills.
 This is how it works.

 Anytime we go to Starbucks for a daddy-daughter date we automatically start making mental notes about the environment.
 This includes the number of employees behind the counter, the number of customers, what people are wearing, how many men, how many women are there, how many exits/entrances, and so on.
 After we leave and are back in the car, I’ll ask them questions such as how many people were working behind the counter?
 How many customers were there?
 How many were men and how many were women?
 What was the color of the shirt the guy had on next to us?
 How many exits/entrances did you count?
 It can be fun to play and the great thing is you are training your kids and yourself to have better SA.

 Like anything else here it comes back to training.
 Perfect practice makes perfect.